MicrosoftDocs/architecture-center/docs/guide/hpc/altair-edem-content.md

 ## Summary

-- EDEM 2021.1 was deployed and tested on ND A100 v4 and NCv3 VMs with one GPU.
-EDEM 2022.1 was deployed and tested on ND A100 v4 and NC A100 v4 VMs with multiple GPUs.
+- EDEM 2021.1 was deployed and tested on ND A100 v4 and NCv3 VMs with one GPU and two GPUs.
+EDEM 2022.1 was deployed and tested on ND A100 v4 and NC A100 v4 VMs with one GPU and multiple GPUs.
 -	The GPU technology in EDEM provides faster processing than CPU configurations on Azure.
 Tests demonstrate speed increases of about 80x with NC A100 v4 A100 GPUs and about 60x with ND A100 v4 A100 GPUs.
 -	The complexity of the model affects GPU scale-up.
 -	The NC A100 v4 VM demonstrates better GPU acceleration than other VM configurations on Azure.